DanShappir/Seq/README.md

 ```

 ### Sequences.numbers([initialValue[, step])
 Helper function that returns a generator that emits a sequence of numbers, by default 0, 1, 2, ...
-You can optionaly specify a start value as the *initialValue* first argument.
+You can optionally specify a start value as the *initialValue* first argument.
 By default the start value is 0.
 You can also specify a step size.
 By default the step size is 1.
 ```javascript
 console.log(Sequences.numbers(2, 2).head(5).toArray()); // outputs [2, 4, 6, 8, 10]
 ```
 The generator returned by *Sequences.numbers* can also receive an initial value and a step value.
 If specified, these values override any initial values provided to *Sequences.numbers* itself.

 ### Sequences.toFilter(value)
 Several of the API methods accept a filter argument.
 Often this will be a regular function (not a generator), in which case the specified filter works much the same way as callbacks provided to array iteration methods.
 ```javascript
 Sequences.numbers().head(10).filter((v) => v % 2).forEach((v) => console.log(v));
 ```